-If you fail a compulsory course, you must register and enter to resit it the next time you take an examination.
-If you have failed more than one course, you must register for and resit at least one the next time you sit an examination.

-You cannot register and make an exam entry for any new courses unless you also register and enter the examination for all remaining failed compulsory courses.
+If you fail a compulsory course, you must register and enter to resit it the next time you take an assessment.
+If you have failed more than one course, you must register for and resit at least one.
+You cannot register and make an exam entry for any new courses unless you also register and enter the assessment for all remaining failed compulsory courses.